The B-52's (album): Critical reception

 In a retrospective review, Stephen Thomas Erlewine of AllMusic wrote: "Unabashed kitsch mavens at a time when their peers were either vulgar or stylish, the Athens quintet celebrated all the silliest aspects of pre-Beatles pop culture – bad hairdos, sci-fi nightmares, dance crazes, pastels, and anything else that sprung into their minds – to a skewed fusion of pop, surf, avant-garde, amateurish punk, and white funk."
-Rolling Stone writer Pat Blashill concluded that "On The B-52's, the best little dance band from Athens proved that rock & roll still matters if it's about sex and hair and moving your body.
+Rolling Stone writer Pat Blashill concluded: "On The B-52's, the best little dance band from Athens proved that rock & roll still matters if it's about sex and hair and moving your body.
 Even if you have to shake-bake shake-bake it like a Shy Tuna."
-Slant Magazine's Sal Cinquemani stated that "(l)ike any over-the-top act, the B-52's wears thin, but the band successfully positioned themselves as pop-culture icons—not unlike the musical antiquities they emulated."
-The B-52's was included in the book 1001 Albums You Must Hear Before You Die.
+Slant Magazine's Sal Cinquemani stated that "like any over-the-top act, the B-52's wears thin, but the band successfully positioned themselves as pop-culture icons—not unlike the musical antiquities they emulated."
+MusicHound Rock highlighted the album's "stripped down, surf-twang retro" and called it "the indispensable new wave party record."

 In 2003, Rolling Stone ranked The B-52's number 152 on its list of the 500 greatest albums of all time, maintaining the ranking in a 2012 update of the list and dropping it to number 198 in a 2020 update.
+In 2003, VH1 named it the 99th greatest album of all time.
+The B-52's was included in the 2005 book 1001 Albums You Must Hear Before You Die.
+In 2013, it was ranked number 452 on the New Musical Express critics' list of the 500 greatest albums of all time.

+In 1995, The B-52's was named number 42 on the top 100 alternative albums list of all time by the Spin Alternative Record Guide.
+Rolling Stone ranked the album number 28 on its 2013 list of 100 best debut albums of all time, dropping it to number 43 in a 2022 update.
+In 2023, Paste magazine's staff placed The B-52's at number 86 on their list of the 100 greatest debut albums of all time.
+PopMatters magazine named it number 40 on its 2024 list of the 50 best post-punk albums ever.

+Influence

+In January 1980, the B-52's appeared on the TV show Saturday Night Live, where they performed the singles "Rock Lobster" and "Dance This Mess Around".
+Kurt Cobain and Dave Grohl of Nirvana later mentioned seeing this performance as a memorable moment in their preteen lives.

+Stephen Malkmus, frontman of Pavement, recalled in 2018: "There's a time in your life, when you're 13/14, when you buy records just 'cos you're supposed to buy them.
+I had Get Happy!! by Elvis Costello & the Attractions, Give 'Em Enough Rope by The Clash and this one from the B-52's.
+Well.
+I listened to the B-52's a thousand times, Elvis Costello like 20 times, and Give 'Em Enough Rope maybe five times."